jrheiner/neo4j_katacoda/neo4j_case_study/step2.md

 `head -n 1 data/netflix_titles.csv`{{execute}}

-To view the whole file, you can open it in the Editor by clicking here: `netflix_titles.csv`{{open}}
-To view the whole file, click on the "IDE" tab displayed at the top of the terminal.
-This will open an editor where you can explore the source file of the dataset.
-Note: The editor may load a few seconds.
+To view the whole file, click on the "CSV File (GitHub)" tab displayed at the top of the terminal.
+This will open a new tab in you browser and show the full CSV file.

 Focussing on some of the available columns, a possible domain description for this dataset is:
 - A movie has an id, title, description, and rating.